skr31/SONiC/doc/nvidia_component_listing_hld.md

 MFT                 |  4.25.0
 Kernel              |  5.10.0-23-2-amd64
 BIOS                |  5.6.5
-SSD                 |
+SSD                 |  0202-000
+CPLD1               |  CPLD000087_REV0600
-CPLD(s)             |  CPLD000087_REV0600_CPLD000075_REV0600
+CPLD2               |  CPLD000075_REV0600
 ```

 ## Internal NVIDIA Components
-The .mk files under sonic-buildimage/platform/mellanox/ export the versions of each of the Nvidia components: SDK, FW, SAI, HW-MGMT, MFT.
-There's also a kernel version variable that is accessable during compilation.
+The .mk files under `sonic-buildimage/platform/mellanox/` export the versions of each of the Nvidia components: SDK, FW, SAI, HW-MGMT, MFT.
-We will add an makefile with a target that outputs a file and write all the versions to it.
+We will add a makefile with a target that outputs a file and write all the versions to it.

-component-versions/Makefile:
+`sonic-buildimage/platform/mellanox/component-versions/Makefile`:
 ```
 .ONESHELL:
 SHELL = /bin/bash